SFH008/sendit/README.md

 # Todo

-* convert to esp32-s3-pico module
-* add name silkscreen like brineomatic
+* check all parts
+* re-route the board
+* test upload of pcba on jlcpcb